Updated on: July 19, 2021

 Inspect the Photos… and Then Call the Seller to Ask for More

 Photos are the most influential aspect of any advertisement.
-A well-composed photo can do wonders to generate interest—they’re probably what drew you to the car in the first place.
-But when you’re looking seriously at a listing, pay special attention to the little details visible in photos.
+Well-composed photos can work wonders to generate interest—they're probably what drew you to the car in the first place.
+But when you're looking seriously at a listing, pay special attention to the little details visible in photos.
 Is there clear damage?
 Are all the body panels the same color (or even shade)?
 Are there any concerning gaps between body panels?
 All of these are telltale signs of damage, but even if everything looks great, you should be sure to give the seller a call and ask them to provide a few more photos.

-Talking to the seller on the phone is an important step in confirming that you’re not dealing with a fraudulent individual.
+Talking to the seller on the phone is an important step in confirming that you're not dealing with a fraudulent individual, especially when working with a private seller.
 Ask for plenty of exterior and interior shots, photos of the dashboard and gauge cluster (illuminated), and if possible, a view of the undercarriage as well.
-Once you’re satisfied that the seller doesn’t have any room left to hide unpleasant surprises, it’s time to start thinking about inspections and history reports.
+Once you’re satisfied that the seller doesn't have any room left to hide unpleasant surprises, it's time to start thinking about inspections and history reports.

 Pay for a Vehicle History Report and a Pre-Purchase Inspection

 You can ask for as many photos as you want (and you should), but ultimately, this information is only skin deep (or sheet-metal deep).
-To get a more comprehensive view of the car’s past, consider investing in a vehicle history report.
-Using data aggregated from the Department of Motor Vehicles, insurance providers, auto recyclers, and junk and salvage yards, companies like Autocheck, CarFax, and the National Motor Vehicle Title Information System (NMVTIS) can help you uncover hidden damage, rolled-back odometers, or even whether the car has a salvage title.
+To get a more comprehensive view of the car's past, consider investing in a vehicle history report.
+Using data aggregated from the Department of Motor Vehicles (DMV), insurance providers, auto recyclers, and junk and salvage yards, companies like Autocheck, CarFax, and the National Motor Vehicle Title Information System (NMVTIS) can look up the vehicle identification number (VIN) of the used vehicle you're considering.
+This can help you uncover hidden damage, rolled-back odometers, or even whether the car has a salvage title.

 Likewise, see if you can hire an independent mechanic to perform a pre-purchase inspection on the car.
-Companies like YourMechanic and Lemon Squad specialize in handling inspections for shoppers like you and can travel on your behalf to look at the car in question before you commit to buying it.
-These inspections can range in cost from a couple of $20 bills to a couple of Benjamins, but no investment will provide more piece of mind than a pre-purchase inspection.
-Even a vehicle history report pales in comparison, because they rely on the reporting of accurate data; a bad report can steer you away from disaster, but a clean report doesn’t necessarily mean you’re out of the woods.
+Some states actually require safety inspections before a vehicle can be transferred to a new owner, and some require emissions inspections as well.
+Companies like YourMechanic and Lemon Squad specialize in handling inspections and performing emissions tests for shoppers like you and can travel on your behalf to look at the car in question before you commit to buying it.
+These inspections can range in cost from a couple of $20 bills to a couple of Benjamins, but no investment will provide more peace of mind than a pre-purchase inspection.
+Even vehicle history reports pale in comparison, because they rely on the reporting of accurate data; a bad report can steer you away from disaster, but a clean report doesn't necessarily mean you're out of the woods.
+You want to be sure your new car is going to meet the emissions requirements in your state before you sign the bill of sale.

 Consider Additional Costs

-Figure out how much money you’ll save by buying remotely.
-If the car in question is only a 3- or 4-hour drive away, this is a simple equation: Just subtract the cost of fuel from the savings you’re reaping by purchasing it over a similar car in your area.
+Figure out how much money you'll save on your car purchase by buying outside your home state.
+If the car in question is only a 3- or 4-hour drive away in a neighboring state, this is a simple equation: Just subtract the cost of fuel from the savings you're reaping by purchasing it over a similar car in your area.

-If the car is located a few states away, however, things become more complicated.
-If you have to buy plane tickets, you’ll want to be sure the potential savings outweigh the cost of those tickets, plus the cost of fuel for your drive back home, and any lodging you might need along the way.
+If the car is located a long distance away, however, things become more complicated.
+If you have to buy plane tickets, you'll want to be sure the purchase price differential adds up to enough potential savings to outweigh the cost of those tickets, plus the cost of fuel for your drive back home and any lodging you might need along the way.

 You can also weigh the cost of a transport service against the cost of traveling yourself.
 Cross-country shipping generally costs between $600 and $1,000 on an open truck.
 Opting for a closed truck can double (or even triple) the cost.
-This can seem like a daunting figure, and you’ll need to consider whether the savings on the car (or perhaps its rarity) outweighs the cost of transporting it.
-Additionally, even if transporting the car on a truck does cost a grand, that may still be less expensive than flying across the country to pick it up yourself.
+This can seem like a daunting figure, and you'll need to consider whether the savings on the car (or perhaps its rarity) outweigh the cost of transporting it.
+Additionally, even if transporting the car on a truck does cost a grand, that may still be less expensive than flying across the country to bring the car home yourself.

 Manage the Payment and Registration Logistics

-If there’s one detail that tends to hang up car shoppers looking to buy sight unseen, it’s the logistics surrounding payment and registration.
-We recommend using an escrow service to handle payment.
+If there's one detail that tends to hang up car shoppers looking to buy sight unseen, it's the logistics surrounding payment, titling, and registration.
+We recommend using an escrow service to handle payment and minimize hassle.